fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 Many peer-to-peer networks address a resource by _what_ it is and not _where_ it is.
 This is called content addressing.
-On a content-addressed, peer-to-peer network, a resource is not tied to a single host.
+A content-addressed resource is not tied to a single host.
 Any node that downloads the resource is capable of hosting it.
 Multiple nodes can host the same data simultaneously.
 If one host goes offline, the resource is still accessible from other hosts.